Bi-fold, Sliding and French Doors – which is right for you?

 Bi-fold doors can also be fit with a ‘traffic door’ among their panels.
 This allows one to move quickly through the door without opening the whole thing.

-Available in a number of finishes, Alumina bi-fold doors combines efficiency and security with an extensive range of door furniture and colour finishes, providing customers with the potential for a fully bespoke product that can’t be bettered.
+Available in a number of finishes, our bi-fold doors combine efficiency and security with an extensive range of door furniture and colour finishes, providing customers with the potential for a fully bespoke product that can’t be bettered.

 To find out more about our bi-fold doors, click here.